Four Year High School Plan: A Roadmap

 • Graduation Requirements:

 • Familiarize yourself with the graduation requirements set by the school district or state.
 Ensure that the chosen courses fulfill these requirements.
 Often schools require PE and Health courses, technology, business, or art elective credits.
+Additionally, many of these courses can be completed in the summer months to make room for additional electives or core courses.
+This is important to map out and ask ahead, as it can create space for additional course exploration.

 • College and Career Goals: